serena351/advanced-sql/normalisation.md

 | 3       | Alice        | 123 Maple St    | Widget C    | 1        | 30.00 | 2023-01-03 |
 | 4       | Charlie      | 789 Pine St     | Widget A    | 3        | 10.00 | 2023-01-04 |

-***NOTE***: In this dataset, `Price` relates to the price of a single produce, and `Quantity` relates to the number of that product ordered.
+***NOTE***: In this dataset, `Price` relates to the price of a single product, and `Quantity` relates to the number of that product ordered.
 No totals are stored as they can be calculated on demand.

 ---